seii0000/drinks-shop/README.md

-#This is project when i have been studying in university, you guy can contribute to this project by update more function in backend (as my weakness) 🫡
+#This is project when i have been studying in university, you guy can contribute to this project by updating more function in backend (as my weakness) 🫡

 # drinks-shop
 add new technology like vuejs and nodejs for backend to improve user experience